Table of Contents

 The cult of Isis began much later than that of most other deities of Ancient Egypt.
 She did not have temples dedicated to her until the Late Period when King Nectanebo II built one in the central Nile delta.

-Isis’ worship went beyond Egypt, and she became a highly revered goddess in Alexandria, where she had several temples and cults.
+Isis’ worship went beyond Pharaonic Egypt, and she became a highly revered goddess during the Greek rule in Alexandria, where she had several temples and cults.
 She was associated with the goddess Demeter, and she remained a central figure in the Greco-Roman era.

 The Roman emperors started closing all pagan temples that worshipped deities other than those of Christianity.
 The temples of Isis were among the last to shut down in the mid-6th century, after 2000 years of worship.